 Unmarried Couples and Property - Basics

 Today, more and more couples live together before they marry and many live together indefinitely without getting married at all.
-Most unmarried couples accumulate a great deal of shared property, but fail to consider how the property will be divided if the relationship ends.
+Most unmarried couples accumulate a great deal of shared property but fail to consider how the property will be divided if the relationship ends.
 The reality is that no matter how long the relationship lasts, where property is concerned the law still effectively treats the couple as separate individuals with no rights or responsibilities if the relationship ends.
-Following are some things unmarried couples should keep in mind regarding property.

-Before you buy a house or other substantial asset jointly with someone else, decide how you will own the property.
+Before you buy a house, a car, or other substantial asset jointly with someone who is not a spouse, decide how you'll own the property.
 Doing so will protect your rights if your partner dies or the relationship ends.
-Basically, you need to decide whether you will own the property as joint tenants, or tenants-in-common.
+You need to decide whether you will own the property as joint tenants, or tenants-in-common.

 Joint Tenants.
 Joint tenancy is a form of ownership in which ownership is shared equally.
 All joint tenants own equal interests in the jointly-owned property.
 When two or more persons expressly own property as joint tenants, and one owner dies, the remaining owner(s) automatically take over the share of the deceased person.
 This is termed the right of survivorship.

 Tenants-in-Common.
 If you decide to hold the property as tenants-in-common, then each owner has a distinct share in the property.
 You decide the percentage of the share.
 For example, if one party contributes 25 percent to the purchase price, then the property share could reflect that percentage.
 Something to keep in mind is that unlike joint tenancy, if the co-owner dies, you do not have rights to their share of the property.
 Their share becomes part of their estate and will be distributed as determined by the person's will or state intestacy laws.